thruston/python-tablinum/README.md

 You can also give a colspec, as for sort.
 So `shuffle b` will randomize only the second column.
 If you want to leave the top row alone, do `pop 0 shuffle push 0` or just `shuffle @`.

+Here's another example; this one will pick your UK Lottery numbers:

+    gen 59 shuffle head 6 sort xp

 ### sf - round numbers to given significant figures

     sf [sf-list]